Program Information and Degree Requirements

-Graduate students should avoid “I” (Incomplete) grades in any courses on the graduate program.
+Graduate students should avoid “I” (Incomplete) grades in any courses in the graduate program.
 Any Incomplete grades must be finished within one year from the semester when they were awarded.
 Students who need to extend the time required to complete a course beyond one year may apply for an extension of the Incomplete grade.
-The application for extension requires approval by the instructor of the course, the Department Chair, and the Dean of the College.
-If an Incomplete is not finished within the allotted period, it will lapse to an “F” or the grade designated by the instructor.
-Grades lower than “C” cannot be counted on the MA program and subject a student’s Advancement to Candidacy to cancellation.
+The application for extension requires approval by the instructor of the course, the Department Chair, and the Dean of the College of Liberal Arts.
+If an Incomplete is not finished within the allotted period, it lapses to an “F” or the grade designated by the instructor.
+Grades lower than “C” cannot be counted on the MA program of study and subject a student’s Advancement to Candidacy to cancellation.

 Continuous CSULB Enrollment

 All students must complete all degree requirements within seven years from the first units earned towards the MA.
 Courses more than seven years old must be replaced or “revalidated” to count in an MA program.
-The English Department will revalidate no more than three courses on a student’s Program of Study and will not revalidate any course for which a student earned a grade lower than a “B.” If more than three courses require revalidation, or if the grade for a course is lower than a “B,” the student will have to retake those courses, if it is a requirement for the MA program, or replace it with a current course that completes the student’s Program of Study.
+The English Department will revalidate no more than three courses on a student’s program of study and will not revalidate any course for which a student earned a grade lower than a “B.” If more than three courses require revalidation, or if the grade for a course is lower than a “B,” the student will have to retake those courses, if they are requirements for the MA program, or replace them with current courses that complete the student’s program of study.
 To revalidate a course, students must provide a written demonstration of current competence in the subject matter of the course; the specific work to be performed will be assigned by the faculty member who taught the courses, if he or she is available, or by another faculty member in the same or related area of study.
 Revalidation requires authorization by the Vice Provost for Academic Affairs and Dean of Graduate Studies.

 OVERLAPPING CREDENTIAL OR CERTIFICATE REQUIREMENTS

-Some courses carrying credit in the English MA program may also count toward a teaching credential or a certificate program (e.g., Technical and Professional Writing).
+Some courses carrying credit in the English MA program may also count towards a teaching credential or a certificate program (e.g., Certificate in Professional Writing).
 A student interested in combining such programs should consult both the Graduate Advisor and the advisor of the other program involved to determine which courses may overlap.
-In such situations, students may wish to take the final comprehensive examination in an Area of Concentration that takes advantage of the overlap, e.g., IX—Rhetoric, Writing, and Composition (see “The Final Comprehensive Examination” section for more information).
+In such situations, students may wish to take the final comprehensive examination in an area of study that takes advantage of the overlap, e.g., IX—Rhetoric, Writing, and Composition (see “The Final Comprehensive Examination” section for more information).